dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 * Go to your venv project path.
 * Check your installed-only for this project packages via: "pip freeze".
-* Save those with the command `"pip freeze > requirements.txt"` (this grabs the packages created in this venv project with the right format of "package"=="version_number", and it creates a requirements.txt text file with those requirements).
+* Save those with the command "`pip freeze > requirements.txt`" (this grabs the packages created in this venv project with the right format of "package"=="version_number", and it creates a requirements.txt text file with those requirements).

 * In order to "paste" those into another project: